-The key generation algorithm $\infhorskg$, first derives the master signing key $\msk$ and sets up the public parameters $I$ including \hors, \fhe, and \DM~parameters as in Definition \ref{def:HORS}, \ref{def:FHE}, \ref{def:DM}, respectively (Step 1).
+The key generation algorithm $\infhorskg$, first derives the master signing key $\msk$ and sets up the public parameters $I$ including $\hors$, $\fhe$, and $\DM$ parameters as in Definition \ref{def:HORS}, \ref{def:FHE}, \ref{def:DM}, respectively (Step 1).
 It derives the initial private key $\gamma_i$ (seed) of each signer $ID_i$ (Step 2-3).
-It then generates an $\fhe$ key pair $(\sk', \pk')$, encrypts \msk~with $\pk'$ to generate the master public key \mpk, and sets \infhors~public key as $PK=(\pk',\mpk)$ (Step 5).
+It then generates an $\fhe$ key pair $(\sk', \pk')$, encrypts $\msk$ with $\pk'$ to generate the master public key $\mpk$, and sets $\infhors$ public key as $PK=(\pk',\mpk)$ (Step 5).
 As elaborated in public key construction, this permits any verifier to extract a one-time public key from the master public key under encryption without exposing it.
 Finally, all key pairs are distributed to the verifiers and signers (Step 6).

-The signature generation $\infhorssig$, for the signer $ID_i$, first derives the private key $\sk_{i}^{j}$ from the seed $\gamma_i$ for a given message state (counter) $j$ (Step 1).
-The rest of signing is as in $\horssig$, with the difference that we compute the signature elements $\{s_i^{j,\ell}\}_{\ell=1}^k$ via \prf~evaluations based on $\sk_{i}^{j}$, instead of random generations (Step 2-4).
-Finally, the signer updates the state $j$ and discloses the \hors~signature (Step 5).
+The signature generation $\infhorssig$ for signer $ID_i$ begins by deriving the private key $\sk_{i}^{j}$ from the seed $\gamma_i$ based on the message state (counter) $j$ (Step 1).
+The signing process follows $\horssig$, except that the signature elements $\{s_i^{j,\ell}\}_{\ell=1}^k$ are computed via $\prf$ evaluations using $\sk_{i}^{j}$ instead of random generation (Steps 2-4).
+Finally, the signer updates the state $j$ and discloses the $\hors$ signature (Step 5).